 The external Board of Corporate Auditors members consistently cooperate with Standing Board of Corporate Auditors members to share information required to oversee and supervise corporate management.
 In addition, they receive reports on the results of the independent accounting auditor’s year-end reviews and audits of the Company’s financial statements for the first to third quarters.
 They also exchange opinions regarding the Company’s operations as necessary while remaining well versed in a variety of Company-related information.
 Furthermore, the external corporate auditors cooperate with the Internal Auditing Department, a department conducting internal audit, in conducting audits by checking the internal audit plans in advance, and directly receiving the report on the internal audit results at the Board of Corporate Auditors meetings on a regular basis or at any time.

 Every fiscal year, OLC’s Board of Directors analyzes and evaluates the effectiveness of the Board of Directors as a whole, using the results of the evaluation sheets distributed to and collected from each executive director and Board of Corporate Auditors member as part of evaluation material.
-In FY2022, the evaluation sheets were revised with support from an external organization.
-The results of the evaluation for the Board of Directors by each executive director and Board of Corporate Auditors member have indicated that the operation method, details of discussions, and efforts made by each member are generally appropriate and sufficient.
+In FY2023, as in the preceding fiscal year, the evaluation sheets were tallied and analyzed with support from an external organization.
+Each executive director and Board of Corporate Auditors member evaluated and provided input on the operation of and discussions at the Board of Directors, as well as the efforts made by the executive directors, external directors, and themselves.
+The results have indicated that these factors of the Board of Directors are generally appropriate and sufficient.
 Having deliberated on the effectiveness of the Board, the Board of Directors have concluded that it is being run appropriately and that its effectiveness has been ensured.

 |